snoopycrimecop/ome-help/README.md

 For Version 5.x:
-getting-started-5.html - the title and the description in the page header + Downloads and Zips screenshots importing-data-4.html- the title and the description in the page header
+getting-started-5.html - the title and the description in the page header + Downloads and Zips screenshots importing-5.html - the title and the description in the page header + Downloads and Zips screenshots

-For Version 4.4.x:
-getting-started-4.html- the title and the description in the page header + Downloads and Zips screenshots importing-data-4.html- the title and the description in the page header

-index page - latest release version number (forth paragraph), and two references in the “New Features” section
+index page - latest release version number (forth paragraph), and any references in the “New Features” section

 Links need to be updated in:

-resources.html - version number and size updated previous.html - links to previous version ZIP archive added
+resources.html - version number and size updated previous.html - links to previous version ZIP archive added (can be pasted from previous version listed in resources.html)

 **Licensing**